ChrisOrgan/Covid_Analysis/readme.txt

               different transmission probabilities.
             - These comments focus on the fact that regression does not test for the direction of causality.
-            - *Reply:* We base the regression approach on a reasonable set of a priori expectations, and that such test tells us if the evidence is consistent with our alternative hypotheses.
-                - Note that reviewers may use Pennell et al.'s (2014) criticism as a reason to invalidate our approach and reject our paper.
+            - Below are defenses written by Moore et al. (2015):
+                - A correlation between trait values and net speciation suggests that the trait in question underwent punctuated, rather than gradual, evolution—though not necessarily punctuated equilibrium as originally defined by Eldredge and Gould (1972) because of the inability to detect periods of stasis.
+                - Although the exact process producing such a pattern is difficult to determine, such a test does imply that bursts of morphological change were coupled with speciation.
+            - *Reply:* We base our regression approach on an a priori mechanistic explanation arising from the concept of viral transmission bottleneck.
+The regression tests if the evidence is consistent with the expected punctuated evolution.
+As Moore et al. (2015) state, we do not test for punctuated equilibrium (PE) *per se* because we cannot identify stasis.
+(PE is akin to a situation where speciation explains ~100% of the variation in the amount of evolution).
+It is possible to describe the correlation differently that mutations drive transmissibility.
+However, there is no a priori, justifiable mechanistic explanation for this process.
-            - *Reply:* We find the mode of SARS-CoV-2 and SARS-like betacoronavirus evolution to be gradual, not punctuated or, Red Queen-like.
-Therefore, we can rule out all possible interpretations that come with regressions that show positive or negative slopes.
+            - *Reply:* A gradual mode of evolution leads to ruling out all possible interpretations that come with regressions that show positive or negative slopes.
+However, we do not find evidence for gradualism.
         - Pennell et al. (2014) also suggest yet another alternative where divergence and speciation are linked through a third confounding variable such as shorter generation times, higher fecundity, and or